xmtp/XIPs/XIPs/xip-message-content-types.md

 3. Encrypt the EncodedContent bytes and wrap those in the Ciphertext structure
 4. Wrap the Ciphertext in the Message structure and encode it using protobuf (message encoding)

-The decoding process is the reverse of that.
+The encoded Message is then further wrapped in transport protocol envelopes.
+The decoding process is the reverse of the above steps.

 We will not introduce a separate version for the embedded type, it can be tied to the version of the overall protocol.